bazineta/js8call/README.md

   to move this to the GL approach taken by SDRangel.
 - Hovering on the waterfall display now shows the frequency as a tooltip.
 - Converted the boost library to an out-of-tree build.
 - Updated the sqlite and qcustomplot libraries.
+I don't think that JS8Call actually uses the qcustomplot library; it's just leftovers that could be gutted out.
+Again, note to self.
 - Updated the Hamlib library to the current 4.6 snapshot, which provides support for many radios not previously supported, e.g., the 705.
 - Updated the Fortran code generation to use 2018 semantics, i.e., `-frecursive`, when dealing